plindman/experiments-kafka-simple/README.md

-# Kafka Docker Python Example
+# Kafka Docker Python Example with HTTP Producer

 This project demonstrates a simple example of using Kafka with Docker and Python.
-It includes a producer that sends messages to a Kafka topic and a consumer that reads these messages, performs a simple transformation, and logs the result.
+It includes a producer that accepts HTTP requests to send messages to a Kafka topic and a consumer that reads these messages, performs a simple transformation, and logs the result.

 ## Prerequisites